kaitvu/election-blog/content/post/2024-09-09-blog-1/index.md

 ---

 ## Introduction
 In this first blog post, I visualize and analyze historical data from 1948-2020 to examine the competitiveness of U.S. presidential elections and help inform predictions for the 2024 election.
-This blog also includes state-level analysis of the two-party popular vote share from past elections, looking at changes in "battleground" states over time.
+This blog also includes state-level analysis of the two-party popular vote share from past elections, looking at changes in battleground states over time.